zman0-cmd/open-bible-tools/README.md

 2) TTS portable
 3) More to add soon

 Who knows where this will go.
 Hopefully I can actually see this to completeion.
+For now support with issues and code is most appreciated and the only way to support this project.